ga4gh/refget/docs/seqcol.md

 The `name_length_pairs` attribute is a *non-inherent* attribute of a sequence collection with a formal definition, provided here.
 This attribute provides a way to look up the ordered coordinate system (the "chrom sizes") for a sequence collection.
 It is created deterministically from the `names` and `lengths` attributes in the collection; it *does not* depend on the actual sequence content, so it is consistent across two collections with different sequence content if they have the same `names` and `lengths`, which are correctly collated.
-This attribute is `RECOMMENDED` to allow retrieval of the coordinate system for a given reference sequence collections.
+This attribute is `RECOMMENDED` to allow retrieval of the coordinate system for a given reference sequence collection.

 ##### Algorithm